Amanda has homeschooled her four children for more than a decade.

 - Transplant to the garden when the weather warms.

-8. Start a Spice Garden
+8. Start an Herb Garden

 Being surrounded by spring projects helps us survive the last days of winter.
 We watch our plants grow each day and hope for warm weather so that we can move them to the garden.
 Garden collages brighten our home and remind us that the good things of summer are coming soon.
 I hope you enjoy making these projects as much as we did!